0 Bookmarks

 Status:

-Tag 1 Individual arrival to Martigny.
-Common onward journey to Chamonix.
-Enjoy the special flair of the town for a moment before you leave the hustle and bustle and hike on the high trail from La Flégère to Argentière, of course with a view of the highest mountain in the Alps, Mont Blanc.
+Tag 1 Individual arrival to Chamonix.
+Enjoy the special flair of the town for a moment before you leave the hustle and bustle and hike on the high trail from Planpraz to La Flégère and Argentière, of course with a view of the highest mountain in the Alps, Mont Blanc.
 (Walking time without rests: approx. 3 h, distance: approx. 8 km, ascent/descent: 300/1000 altitude meters).

 Included